Dylangroome/project-5-mildew-detection-in-cherry-leaves/README.md

 * Jupyter Notebook - used to illustrate the creation of the project
 ## Credits

-- In this section, you need to reference where you got your content, media and from where you got extra help.
-It is common practice to use code from other repositories and tutorials.
-However, it is necessary to be very specific about these sources to avoid plagiarism.
-- You can break the credits section up into Content and Media, depending on what you have included in your project.
+- Code from walkthrough project in predictive analytics was used from this [Repository] (https://github.com/Linber93/WalkthroughProject01)
+-
 ### Content

-- The text for the Home page was taken from Wikipedia Article A.
+- Cherry leaves dataset taken from Kaggle - https://www.kaggle.com/datasets/codeinstitute/cherry-leavese
-- Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
+- Instructions on how to complete this project was based on Walkthrough 1 from The Code Institute
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
+- This Github template was provided by The Code Institute -

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site.
-- The images used for the gallery page were taken from this other open-source site.
+- Images used in the project were provided by the client

 ## Acknowledgements (optional)

-- Thank the people that provided support throughout this project.
+* The Code Institute for providing the github template used to complete this project as well as the walkthroughs and tutorials whihc provided the knowledge needed to complete this project